ARK-Builders/ark-core/README.md

 ## Bindings

-`arks` includes support for Java bindings using the [`jni-rs`](https://github.com/jni-rs/jni-rs) crate, which uses the Java Native Interface (JNI) to allow Rust functions to be called from Java.
+`ark` includes support for Java bindings using the [`jni-rs`](https://github.com/jni-rs/jni-rs) crate, which uses the Java Native Interface (JNI) to allow Rust functions to be called from Java.
 The Java bindings are implemented as a Gradle project, located in the `java/` directory.